Frequently Asked Questions (and Their Answers)

 What additional fees will I need to pay first?

-Pregame meals: Teams eat together prior to every game (JV on Thursdays, Varsity on Fridays).
+Pregame meals: Teams eat together before every game (JV on Thursdays, Varsity on Fridays).
 Players are required to pay for meals by August 15.
-We are fortunately to have great community partners providing some help with these meals, to allow us improved affordability.
+We are fortunate to have great community partners providing some help with these meals, to allow us improved affordability.
 Anticipate a cost of $80-$90, which covers a meal every game day.
 (There are no refunds for missed games/meals.)

 Spirit pack: Each player is required to purchase a team spirit pack.
-If your player will tryout for the team, we recommend that you order your spirit pack from Johnson Lambe in May so that it is available prior to the star of the season.
+If your player will try out for the team, we recommend ordering your spirit pack from Johnson-Lambe in May so that it is available before the start of the season.

 Team camp (returning players only): The cost of team camp varies by the college hosting us.
 Team camp fee is typically $200-250 per player.
 If you have financial concerns, please speak to Coach Inscore.